BawdyAnarchist/quBSD/Future_Development.md

 reclone_zroot
 	- All that complication should simply be "is the ROOTENV on or off?
 Do the diff if off, otherwise fallback to presnap if off"

-You can probably bring seclvl=3 for gateways now.

-qb-connect
-	- I feel like it should be looked over, but then again, maybe not.
-Control jail seems to handle much of what's needed.

 qb-pci
 	- summary of PCI devices relevant to user
 	- USB, NIC, maybe others